American football rules: World Football League

-College and high school
+College football

-In college and high school football, an overtime procedure (the Kansas plan) ensures that each team has equal opportunity to score.
-In college, both teams are granted possession of the ball at their opponents' 25 yard-line in succession; the procedure repeats for next possession if needed; all possessions thereafter will be from the opponent's 3-yard line.
-A coin flip takes place, with the winning team having the option either 1) to declare that they will take the ball first or second, or 2) to decide on which end of the field the series will occur (both teams' series occur on the same end of the field).
+In college football, games tied at the end of regulation go into overtime(s) to determine a winner—there are no ties.
+This overtime, in contrast to the NFL, ensures that each team has an opportunity to possess the ball and score.
+In addition, the game clock is not used during overtime periods, unlike in the NFL.
+During the first overtime, both teams are granted one possession of the ball at their opponents' 25-yard line.
+At the beginning of overtime, a coin flip takes place, with the winning team having the option either to declare that they will take the ball first or to decide on which end of the field the series will occur (both teams' series occur on the same end of the field).
 The losing team will have the first option in any subsequent even-numbered overtime.
-In the first overtime, the team with the first series attempts to score either a touchdown or a field goal; their possession ends when either a touchdown or a field goal have been scored, they turn the ball over via a fumble or an interception, or they fail to gain a first down.
-After a touchdown, a team may attempt either an extra-point or a two-point conversion.
-However, if the team on defense during the first series recovers a fumble and returns it for a touchdown, or returns an interception for a touchdown, the defensive team wins the game.
-(This is the only way for a college overtime game to end without both teams having possession.)
-Otherwise, regardless of the outcome of the first team's series (be it a touchdown, field goal, or turnover), the other team begins their series.
-If the score remains tied after both teams have completed a series, the procedure is repeated, but if a touchdown is scored, a two-point conversion will be required.
-Since 2021, if the game is still tied after double overtime, each team attempts one 2-point conversion per period rather than getting the ball at the 25-yard line.
+In the first overtime, the team with the first series attempts to score either a touchdown or a field goal.
+Their possession ends when they score either a touchdown or a field goal, turn the ball over via a fumble or an interception, or fail to gain a first down.
+After a touchdown, a team may attempt either an extra point or a two-point conversion.
+If the team on defense during the first series recovers a fumble and returns it for a touchdown, or returns an interception for a touchdown, the defensive team wins the game.
+Otherwise, regardless of the outcome of the first team's series, the other team begins their series.
+If the score remains tied after both teams have completed a series, the procedure is repeated into double overtime.
+In that period, if a touchdown is scored, a two-point conversion will be required rather than an extra point.
+If the game is still tied after double overtime, each team attempts one 2-point conversion per period rather than getting the ball at the 25-yard line, and repeats hereafter if tie still persists.